C3.ai, Inc. (AI) Dips More Than Broader Markets: What You Should Know

 C3.ai, Inc. will be looking to display strength as it nears its next earnings release, which is expected to be September 6, 2023.
-In that report, analysts expect C3.ai, Inc. to post earnings of -$0.17 per share.
-This would mark a year-over-year decline of 41.67%.
-Meanwhile, our latest consensus estimate is calling for revenue of $71.46 million, up 9.41% from the prior-year quarter.
+On that day, C3.ai, Inc. is projected to report earnings of -$0.17 per share, which would represent a year-over-year decline of 41.67%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $71.46 million, up 9.41% from the year-ago period.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-C3.ai, Inc. is holding a Zacks Rank of #3 (Hold) right now.
+C3.ai, Inc. is currently a Zacks Rank #3 (Hold).

 The Computers - IT Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 156, putting it in the bottom 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 161, which puts it in the bottom 37% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.